Skip to main content

 3. Coconut oil

 Coconut oil, drawn from the flesh of coconuts, has naturally occurring antifungal properties.
 A Scientifica study found coconut oil can help inhibit the Candida bacteria that causes yeast infections.
-However, you should consult your healthcare provider before applying coconut oil to the vaginal area.
+However, it is always a good idea to consult your healthcare provider for medical advice before applying coconut oil to the affected area.

 4. Cranberry juice or pills